Last updated June 02, 2026

 PgBouncer on Heroku: Server-Side vs. Client-Side

 There are two options for using PgBouncer on the Heroku platform: Server-Side or Client-Side.
-Here are the key features of each option:
+The key features of each option are:

 Server-Side

-- Only supports use with the default Postgres Credential
+- Only supports a single pool, associated with the default Heroku Postgres Credential.

 Client-Side Buildpack

-- Runs locally on each dyno type configured to use it (via your application’s Procfile)
+- Runs locally on each dyno type configured to use it via your app’s Procfile and a buildpack.

-- Allows configuration of PgBouncer’s most common configuration options via your application’s config variables
+- Allows the configuration of PgBouncer’s most common configuration options via your app’s config variables.

-- Works with any number of Heroku Postgres credentials
+- Allows for multiple pools, using any number of Heroku Postgres credentials.

-While the lack of configuration with the Server-Side option seems limiting, it covers the most common use case of needing a simple-to-use transaction pooler.
-If at any point that becomes too restrictive, the Client-Side Buildpack can be used instead.
+While the server-side option has less configuration, it covers the most common use case of needing a simple-to-use transaction pooler.
+If at any point that becomes too restrictive, use the client-side buildpack instead.

 - Transaction pooling mode is exactly what you need.